PProvost/www.peterprovost.org/source/_posts/2012-06-19-adding-ninject-to-web-api.md

 different controllers, and having the logic for which repository to use spread among all those controllers is going to be a nightmare to maintain or change.

-Without making any changes, the ASP.NET Web API routing stuff will use the default constructor to create the controller.
+By default, the ASP.NET Web API routing stuff will use the default constructor to create the controller.
 What I want to do is make that default constructor go away, and instead let Ninject be responsible for providing the required dependency.

 ## A quick aside - Constructor injection or Property injection?